ShweataNHegde/shweata-hegde-blog/content/posts/week-06-yif/index.md

 We had a half a day's session on design thinking.
 It was fun.
 I spent the rest of my day working on the individual statistics assignment.

 Check out my statistics assignment, [here]().

+AND we got to know that our ELM project had been accepted!

 ## 2024-09-07 (Saturday)
 I had ELM sessions in the morning, which were semi-useful.
-We defined our problem statements.
+We were taught how to define our problem statements.
 We were also given a rough timeline for the term.
 For the rest of the day, I was immersed in reading Kamaladevi's biography.
 I'm geninunely in awe with her.
 I drafted part of the assignment, and called it a day.

 ## 2024-09-08 (Sunday)
 Final assignment submission for term 01.
 Woke to fire alarm ringing at 0650.
 Turn out the alarm had malfunctioned.
 I was going to wake up at 0700 to do finish my assignment anyway, so I didn't lose sleep unintendedly.
 I started off by adding context to the quotes I had picked from Nico Slate's biography on Kamaladevi.
 Half way through, I had to stop writing in between to learn how to cite with page numbers.
 A useful skill.
 The essay really came together in the last half an hour.
 I'm happy I managed to make all the arguments although not in the grandier fashion I had imagined in my brain.